 The Complainant argues that it has rights in the Mark by virtue of its ownership of various trade mark registrations for the Mark around the world.
-It contends that the disputed domain name is confusingly similar to the Mark since it incorporates the Mark (which is recognisable within the disputed domain name) with the addition of "satis", which it says means "sales" in Turkish, under the generic Top-Level Domain ("gTLD") ".com".
+It contends that the disputed domain name is confusingly similar to the Mark since it incorporates the Mark (which is recognisable within the disputed domain name) with the addition of the descriptive term "market", under the generic Top-Level Domain ("gTLD") ".com".